New Mexico governor issues order suspending the right to carry firearms in public across Albuquerque

 Lujan Grisham acknowledged not all law enforcement officials were on board with her decision.

-"I welcome the debate and fight about how to make New Mexicans safer," she said at a news conference, flanked by law enforcement officials, including the district attorney for the Albuquerque area.
+"I welcome the debate and fight about how to make New Mexicans safer," she said at a news conference, flanked by law enforcement officials.

 John Allen said in a statement late Friday that he has reservations about the order but is ready to cooperate to tackle gun violence.

-Note: This story has been corrected to show the Albuquerque-area district attorney was not among law enforcement officials at the news conference.